 Salvage refers to a vehicle that is no longer fit for use on the road.
-For example, if a vehicle has been involved in an accident, failed its MOT or has occurred damages which will cost more to repair than the vehicle is worth, an insurance company will write it off and leave you with a vehicle you no longer want and need to get rid of.
+For example, if a vehicle has been involved in an accident, failed its MOT or has had parts fail which will cost more to repair than the vehicle is worth, an insurance company may write it off and leave you with a vehicle you no longer want and need to get rid of.
 The vehicle will then either be repaired and resold, broken down into parts and reused or completely recycled.

 How to determine the salvage value of a vehicle

 The salvage value of a vehicle is the amount of money you could be paid for the vehicle in its current condition.
 A salvage buyer would quote you the value at the end of your vehicle’s life, which will take into consideration its natural depreciation and any other faults.

 For more information on salvage value, read our blog, read our dedicated blog.

 How BMS Salvage works

-To get started, all we need is the registration number of the car you want to scrap and your post code.
+To get started, all we need is the registration number of the car you want to scrap and your postcode.
 We’ll then find the best quotes from our extensive network of nationwide collectors.
 When accepting our quote, you will speak to an advisor to talk through the details and confirm the address for collection.